twitter-archive/haplocheirus/README.md

 Homogenous scala servers will implement the API and use gizzard for sharding and writes.
 This means the timeline namespace will be split across horizontal partitions, with each partition handling its own replication.
 Write operations will be handled by a pool of worker threads.

+Timelines will be append-only for adds, even if the ids are added out of order.
+Results may be sorted by id before being returned to the client (although it sounds like nobody really cares if they are, so we may punt on that), but the stored order is used for `getSince` queries.

 Pending some horrific new discovery, redis will be the backend storage engine.
 Timelines will be "lists" in redis terminology.
 Periodically, `BGSAVE` will be used to create a snapshot of each redis